Netherlands 12 min

 The Netherlands is unique, but employing Dutch workers is simple

-The Netherlands are a part of the European Union, but the country has always done its own thing: canals instead of roads, inventing its own painting style during the Renaissance, legalizing certain controlled substances.
+The Netherlands is a part of the European Union, but the country has always done its own thing: canals instead of roads, inventing its own painting style during the Renaissance, and legalizing certain controlled substances.

 It’s no surprise that the Netherlands also takes a different approach to some labor laws.
-Its approach to contractors is just one difference from other countries’ stance on freelance workers.
+Its approach to contractors is just one difference from other countries’ stances on freelance workers.

 Trust G2’s multi-country payroll leader to stay globally compliant